-After a mostly muddy visual affair, the last half hour feels like a totally different – and better – movie.
-Jones and Diego Luna, plus a chatty droid with boxing skills, have found themselves on a very blue and colorful water planet to raid an evil fortress that holds the Death Star blueprints.
+After a mostly muddy visual affair, the last half hour feels like a totally different and better movie.
+Jones and Diego Luna, plus a chatty droid with boxing skills, have found themselves on a very blue water planet to raid an evil fortress that holds the Death Star blueprints.
 The adversary is the effectively sneering Ben Mendelsohn, whose Orson Krennic character was the one responsible for abducting Jyn’s father many years ago.
 An analog battle with whooshing star fighters takes place above the planet, and while the strategy is sometimes murky, shooting or deliberately colliding with the Dark Side ships that are half-surrounded by a force field, it’s at least visually stimulating.

 The one flawlessly directed scene by Gareth Edwards (whose first film was the lyrical “Monsters” in 2010, and yes, if you haven’t seen it, it’s lyrical and not for a moment chop-chop), is a final scene with Darth Vader as he effortlessly slays a series of Rebellion fighters – it’s Vader at his most ruthlessly monstrous.